 That’s a very rough cut, sure.
 But, roughly speaking, it would be cheaper just to buy them rides via Uber.
 And that’s really not a surprise.
 A use rate that’s about 6% of the system average should result in very high costs.
 And it does.

-Finally, it is worth nothing that the actual 2018 trip count in Reston is about one-fifth of what was projected in their original feasibility study.
+Finally, it is worth noting that the actual 2018 trip count in Reston is about one-fifth of what was projected in their original feasibility study.
 (Page 52, Year 2 data, of this feasibility study for Reston Bikeshare (.pdf).

 Nor should we expect to see substantial growth in volume over the near term.
 We can use Bikeshare’s historical ridership data back to 2011 to find stations in their second full year of operation (as the Reston/Tyson stations largely were in 2018), and track them forward to see what sort of growth we should expect.
 Based on historical averages, we would expect to see just 21 percent higher ridership at the Tysons and Reston stations by the year 2021 (three years after the 2018 baseline).